nicodelpiano/nicodelpiano.github.io/_posts/2015-07-10-GSOC:-Exhaustivity-Checker-for-PureScript.md

 **PureScript now has exhaustivity checking as a new warning type!**

 This blog post is a brief description of what we have done in the first part of my GSOC.
-This covers the implementation of the exhaustivity checker for a great language called PureScript (http://purescript.org).
+This covers the implementation of an exhaustivity checker for a great language called PureScript (http://purescript.org).

 ### The issue